ChennaNarasimha/ChennaNarasimha/README.md

 - 👋 Hi, I’m @ChennaNarasimha
-- 👀 I’m interested in java
+- 👀 I’m interested in JAVA
-- 🌱 I’m currently learning java-fullstack
+- 🌱 I’m currently learning Java-Fullstack,MERN STACK
 - 💞️ I’m looking to collaborate on git and other platforms
 - 📫 How to reach me gurijalachenna@gmail.com